 When a child is exposed to more than three ACEs, research shows there can be lifelong physical and behavioral health consequences.
 If left untreated, the child can develop stress of a “toxic” nature.
 So harmful is this toxic stress that it puts a child at increased risk for developing heart disease, diabetes, obesity, and lifelong mental health difficulties.
 Additionally, the child becomes a more likely candidate for incarceration, violent behavior, and early death.
 Further consequences of toxic stress include an inability to finish school, hold a job, or maintain healthy social relationships.

 Thankfully, children are resilient, and with proper treatment we believe each child can make a recovery.
 Our treatment approach is family-focused and “trauma-informed.”
 Trauma-informed care is distinctive because it acknowledges the role that trauma (for example, an ACE event) plays in the child’s life and recognizes the presence of symptoms unique to specific types of trauma.
 We do not ask a child what is wrong with him.
 Instead, we ask him: “what happened to you?”
 When equipped with that information we are best able to create a plan of treatment that can truly heal the child.
 In addition, we develop and use programs and services that focus on intervention and prevention.
-We know that preventing trauma is preferential and, failing that, we know that early intervention is highly beneficial.
+We know that preventing trauma is preferential and, failing that, we know that intervening early-on in the process is highly beneficial.

 Finally, it is important to note that our Clinic is named for its founder, Clifford Whittingham Beers, who, because of his own struggles with mental health, pioneered the American mental health movement and created the first outpatient mental health clinic in the United States 100 years ago: the Clifford Beers Clinic.
 Beers was a groundbreaker, and today we follow in his innovative footsteps by crafting the concept of “wellness.”
 With wellness, we seek to equip children and their families with the building blocks required to achieve health and wellness in communities that experience health disparities.
 We welcome support from all manner of individuals and organizations interested in reaching this goal with us.
 Long-term, our concept of wellness will lead to a Wellness Center – an inviting structure where we can deliver the highest quality care with a holistic approach.